olivercalazans/nmapy/README.md

 # DataSeeker
-DataSeeker is a Python-based command-line tool designed to gather information about devices.
+DataSeeker is a Python-based command-line tool designed to gather information about networks and devices.
 With only one external dependency, it provides a simple and efficient interface for network exploration.
 While the tool is optimized for Linux systems, it can also be used on Windows through WSL (Windows Subsystem for Linux).

 <br>